jnehring/crawlzilla/README.md

 2. Friendly crawling - Crawlzilla respects robots.txt, implements waiting times and does not crawl aggressively.
 3. Easy to setup - Crawlzilla does not require any server infrastructure, databases, etc. to run.
 It can easily run on a single laptop.

+The first outcome of Crawlzilla is the [Mbaza Monolingual Corpus 1.1](https://huggingface.co/datasets/mbazaNLP/kinyarwanda_monolingual_v01.1).
+More will come soon.

 ## Table of Contents

 1. [Getting started](#getting-started)